Olsro/ipodclickwheelgamespreservationproject/README.md

 8) You can USB passthrough your iPod to the Virtual Machine by clicking on the "Adjustable wrench" icon that is located near the bottom of the left panel to redirect your iPod to the Virtual Machine.
 	![Alt text](images/linux/virtualmachineusbredir.png?raw=true "Virtual Machine USB Passthrough")
 #### On Windows
-1) Copy the .utm file on your workplace folder, because it will be needed by the script ```win64-convert-hdd-to-vmware.bat```.
+1) Copy the .utm folder on your workplace folder, because it will be needed by the script ```win64-convert-hdd-to-vmware.bat```.
 2) Run the script "win64-convert-hdd-to-vmware.bat" to convert the Qemu virtual hard drive into a VMWare compatible virtual hard drive.
 This script should take a while.
 If the popup window closes instantly, double check that the ```iPod Clickwheel Games Preservation Project.utm/Data/A973B7BF-F17A-44C5-A6D7-B6D819938FDC.qcow2``` path is valid from your workspace folder (the workspace folder is the cloned GitHub repo).
 This command will need **10GB more disk space** to run correctly, make sure you have enough disk space left.
 3) Install a recent version of VMWare Player: https://softwareupdate.vmware.com/cds/vmw-desktop/player/17.6.1/24319023/windows/core/VMware-player-17.6.1-24319023.exe.tar , un-compress the .tar file using 7zip then install VMWare Player on your computer.
 This software is required to launch the Virtual Machine.
 4) Double-click on the file ```iPod Clickwheel Games Preservation Project.vmx``` located inside the folder ```win64-vmware``` related to your workspace folder.
 VMWare Player should now launch.
 Wait until iTunes appear (iTunes should launch itself automatically on the virtual Windows 10 environment once booted up).